newcubator/micro-bots/docs/twitter-bot.md

 ## How to Use

-1. Get the following Twitter developer keys
+1. Get the following Twitter developer keys :key:

 - TWITTER_ACCESS_SECRET
 - TWITTER_ACCESS_TOKEN